pranigopu/pranigopu/README.md

 **Implementing Reinforcement Learning (RL) Methods (2024)**

 I collaborated with 2 teammates to implement and test RL methods for navigating a simple grid-based obstacle course.
 The methods included model-based, model-free and deep learning methods.
 Each member independently implemented all methods; I have given the link to my own implementations as well.
-Collaboration was for the team report involving experiments
+Collaboration was done for the team report involving experiments.

 - **Grade**: 96%
 - [**See GitHub team repository >>**](https://github.com/nocommentcode/ecs7002_assignment_2)